 Stars of HOPE Program Impact Study 2018

-The purpose of the Stars of HOPE Impact Study was to determine the influence of the program’s community, school, corporate, family, and service projects on participants and recipients.
-This evaluation assesses the impact on individuals that have participated in, received, and/or witnessed Stars of HOPE in various settings in response to and following both natural and human-caused tragedies.
+The purpose of the Stars of HOPE Impact Study was to determine the influence of the program’s service projects on participants and recipients.
+The evaluation assessed the impact on individuals that have participated in, received, and/or witnessed Stars of HOPE in various settings in response to and following both natural and human-caused tragedies.

-A total of 62 adults who have, received, and/or witnessed Stars of HOPE in various settings participated in an online survey about its impacts.
-These individuals originally came into contact with Stars of HOPE through one of following four tragedies: (1) the 2007 Greensburg, Kansas tornado; (2) the 2015 San Bernardino terror attack; (3) the 2017 wildfires in Santa Rosa, California; and (4) the 2016 Pulse Nightclub Shooting in Orlando, Florida.
+Adults who participated in Stars of HOPE were invited to take part in an online survey about its impacts.
+These individuals originally came into contact with Stars of HOPE through one of the following four tragedies: (1) the 2007 Greensburg, Kansas tornado; (2) the 2015 San Bernardino terror attack; (3) the 2017 wildfires in Santa Rosa, California; and (4) the 2016 Pulse Nightclub Shooting in Orlando, Florida.
 Contact information for 100 individuals (25 for each of the four tragedies) was provided by the New York Says Thank You Foundation.
-These individuals were invited to participate in the survey via email between June and July 2018.
+Individuals were invited to participate in the survey via email between June and July 2018.
 The overall response rate for the survey was 62%.

 Overall, participants had highly favorable views and experiences with the Stars of HOPE program.
-The findings of this impact study suggests that Stars of HOPE can help people affected by tragedy feel more optimistic, supported, and connected to others.
+The findings of this study suggest that Stars of HOPE can help people affected by tragedy feel more optimistic, supported, and connected to others.

 Principal Investigator: Jillian J. Turanovic, Ph.D.

 Co-Principal Investigator: Krista Flannigan, J.D.

 Funding Agency: New York Says Thank You Foundation